byhoson/promela-semantics/promela.md

 ## Abstract
 This is the **K** semantic definition of Promela, the modeling language for SPIN model checker.
+Promela includes the following features:
+- Processes.
+Promela is by nature a language for concurrent processes.
+- Guards.
+Guards are typically used with nondeterministic choices, where an option can be chosen only if its guard is executable.
+In general, whenever an expression is used a statement, it blocks the following statements.
+- Arrays.
+Promela supports one dimensional arrays.
+Multidimensional arrays can be constructed indirectly with the use of typedef definitions.

 ## Syntax
 ```k